 In this tutorial, we will show you how to build a web scraping with Octoparse to collect job posting information on Indeed.

-By configuring the task in the app, you can easily scrape data from job information on indeed for purposes of data science, recruitment, etc..
-After done configuration, the entire scraping process is all automated without coding needed.
+We can scrape data such as data science, recruitment, etc.. from job information on Indeed with Octoparse.
+After design the crawler, the entire scraping process is all automated without coding needed.

 Let's see how it's done!